Loose leaf: Special functionalities

+JL Darling produces waterproof Rite in the Rain loose-leaf paper for outdoor (e.g. field) purposes.

 Advantages and disadvantages

 The chief advantage of loose-leaf paper is its flexibility and economy in use.
 A punched sheet of paper can be inserted into a ring binder, removed for separate use, and then returned to the binder.
-Different sheets can be organized into a different order in a binder, or removed entirely and refiled in another binder, or disposed of as needed.
-This ability to rearrange and update the contents of binders is convenient for students and others, who can carry only the papers they are likely to need on a given day, while leaving the remainder elsewhere.
-The ability to add or remove an arbitrary number of pages has been useful for reference works that are frequently updated, such as computer software manuals, parts catalogs, and legal indexes.
+Different sheets can be organized into a different order in a binder, removed entirely and refiled in another binder, or disposed of as needed.
+This ability to rearrange and update the contents of binders is convenient for students and others, who can carry only those papers they are likely to need on a given day, while leaving the remainder elsewhere.
+The ability to add or remove an arbitrary number of pages is useful for reference works that are frequently updated, such as computer software manuals, parts catalogs, and legal indexes.
 Or it need not be bound at all and can stand on its own as a single paper.

-The chief disadvantage of loose-leaf paper is that individual pages can be easily removed or lost from its storage binder due to tearing or wear of the punched holes.
+The chief disadvantage of loose-leaf paper is that individual pages can be easily removed or lost from a storage binder due to tearing or wear of the punched holes.
 Adhesive reinforcement labels or sheet protectors are available to make pages more durable, and ring binders are often equipped with sheet lifters or other features to reduce wear and damage to their paper contents.
 Ring binders are sometimes banned from use for written journals, logs, or registers, which may even have pre-numbered permanently bound pages to discourage removal of pages, or at least allow a removal to be detected.
 Besides that, loose-leaf system may take up more space and be heavier compared to common glued or threadbound notebooks, due to the hinge (typically metal) involved.